trenderapp/trender-doc/docs/references.md

 ### Authentification

-For all requests you made when you need to be connected, you need to send in header the following identification :
+For all requests you made you need to be connected, send in header the following identification :

 ```json
 "trendertokenapi": "you account token"